tsahara/r7rs/content/procs.md

 \label{stringsection}

 Strings are sequences of characters.
-\vest Strings are written as sequences of characters enclosed within quotation marks ({\cf "}).
+Strings are written as sequences of characters enclosed within quotation marks ({\cf "}).
 Within a string literal, various escape sequences\mainindex{escape sequence} represent characters other than themselves.
 Escape sequences always start with a backslash (\backwhack{}):